Last updated: August 28, 2023

 Influencer: The best forecasters don't just put their reputation on the line, but explain how they chose their probabilities.
 You will earn this badge if you made at least 2 comments (as rationales accompanying forecasts or replies to other forecasters) with at least 2 upvotes each in the previous calendar month.
 This badge will expire at the end of every month and be re-awarded based on the previous month's activity, so if you want to keep it, keep making high-quality comments!

-Economist MVP (Most Valuable Predictor): You proved your value by out-forecasting the competition in The Economist's World in 2016 Challenge.
-This permanent badge was awarded to the top 20% (by Accuracy Score) of forecasters who answered at least 10 questions in the challenge.
+Economist MVP (Most Valuable Predictor): You proved your value by out-forecasting the competition in The Economist's World in Challenge.
+This permanent badge was awarded to the top 20% (by Relative Brier Score (formerly known as Accuracy Score)) of forecasters who answered at least 10 questions in any of the yearly iterations of the challenge.